DenniJensen/ddb-pdc/README.md

 The Drupal module is contained in `drupal/ddb_pdc/`.
 An accompanying example theme is located in `drupal/ddb_fuberlin/`.
 To install these, copy both directories to the `sites/<your site>/modules` directory of your Drupal installation.
-You can then enable and configure the theme and module in the Drupal admin interface.
+After installing all [required depdencies](#prerequisites), you can then enable and configure the theme and the module through the Drupal admin controls.

 ## Development